Murray Valley National Park

 All wired-up and need to unplug?

-‘Campanoeing’ is a thing and it’s just the thing you need: self-guided camping canoe trips on the Murray River from a few hours to 14 Days.
-Try Echuca Boat and Canoe Hire.
+‘Campanoeing’ is a thing, and it’s just the thing you need: take a self-guided camping and canoe trip on the Murray River, with 17.4km of canoe trails to explore and plenty of peaceful campgrounds to pitch your tent in.

 Stuck for where to start?
-We’ve got the low-down for a beginner-friendly trip down the mighty Murray.
+We’ve got the low-down on a beginner-friendly trip down the mighty Murray.

 -